hammadattari/VNKN01-BioInfoLabSoft/README.md

-# Stpe by Step Guide for Amber is a suite installation(biomolecular simulation programs)
+# Amber Suite Installation Step-by-Step Guide (biomolecular simulation programs)
-### Amber Suite = AmberTools22 + Amber23.
-Both these software are Dockerized and put into a container which you can use with the help of this manual.You can download it https://hub.docker.com/r/homiahmed/bio_amber
+### The Amber Suite consists of AmberTools22 and Amber23.
+Both software programs are Dockerized and assembled into a container, which you can use by following this manual.
+To download, visit https://hub.docker.com/r/homiahmed/bio_amber.
-## Note: First, we install WSL2.
-Secondly, we install the Amber suite.
+## Note: In the First Phase, we install WSL2.
+In the second Phase, we install the Amber suite.
 This guide outlines the steps to set up a Linux environment using Windows Subsystem for Linux (WSL).
 WSL allows you to run Linux distributions directly on your Windows machine.

 **Prerequisites:**